 Please note that even if you are marching, your name will not appear in the Commencement Program if you have a FERPA restriction or an outstanding academic issue on your record.

-Receipt of commencement information does not, in any way, constitute certification for graduation.
+Receipt of commencement information or ceremony participation does not, in any way, constitute certification for graduation.